XertroV/MarketcoinWhitepaper/README.md

 As there only needs to be one party to complete any actions after the orders are matched the finalisation of the transfer is the complete onus of the buyer.

+## Proof-of-Work Chain (blockchain)

+Marketcoin has an odd blockchain; it is comprised of blocks produced by many different PoW systems; potentially a unique PoW system for every currency pair (it is whatever the Altcoin chooses).

+Each Marketcoin block links to the previous, regardless of the currency pair it was mine on.

+Each block includes sequential headers of unincluded Altcoin blocks, upto some maximum.

+Each block MUST be merged mined with the Altcoin blockchain.
+Marketcoin has no native PoW system.

+More discussion is needed to figure out exactly what will happen with reorgs and possible attacks on this untested blockchain architecture.

 ## Issues

-Some counter-party risk assumed by seller of Marketcoin; none for buyer unless prevented sending tx on altcoin network (51% attack).
+Some counter-party risk assumed by seller of Marketcoin; none for buyer unless prevented sending tx on altcoin network (51% attack), or including soln in marketcoin block.

 Timeouts might conflict if altcoin takes too long to produce blocks.
 Support must be general.
 Perhaps doing a difficulty style adjustment based on number of blocks over last retarget period (measured in time).
 Will be weird if a block is produced in more time than the retarget takes (misses a retarget period).
 Probably not worth considering yet.